Modifying the DOM order with tabindex

-The default tab order provided by the DOM position of native elements is
+The default tab order provided by the DOM position of semantic HTML elements is

-convenient, but there are times when you'll want to modify the tab order, and
+convenient, but there may be times you need to modify the tab order.
+Moving

 tabindex

-can be applied to any element - although it is not necessarily
+can be applied to any element, although it's not necessarily

-useful on every element - and takes a range of integer values.
-Using
+useful on every element, and takes a range of integer values.
+With

 tabindex